 Physical Changes in the Second Trimester

-In the first trimester, it seems like most of the changes are internal, and in the second, your body physically catches up.
+In the first trimester, most of the changes are internal, and your body physically catches up in the second.
+Gaining weight is one of the more noticeable physical changes.
+After only gaining a few pounds in the first trimester, you should experience a steady, gradual weight gain throughout the remainder of your pregnancy.
 Women vary all over the spectrum on how they feel about their body image during pregnancy.
 Some mothers feel unattractive, while others love their new curves and growing belly.
 No matter how you feel, it is on the spectrum of normal.

 Breast Changes

-Your breasts go through a lot of changes during pregnancy.
-If you had tender breasts in the first trimester, you should start feeling better.
-However, you can still expect them to keep growing.
-As your body prepares to produce milk, more fat will accumulate in your breasts.
-You may need to go up a bra size.
-It may be better to hold off on stocking up on bras until later in your pregnancy because your breasts will keep growing.
+Your breasts go through many changes during pregnancy.
+If you experienced tenderness in the first trimester, that may begin to ease.
+However, you can still expect them to continue growing.
+As your body prepares to produce milk, additional fat accumulates in your breasts, so you may need to go up a bra size.
+It is a good idea to hold off on buying too many new bras early on, since your size may continue to increase.
 See this article for an in-depth explanation of the changes you can expect with your breasts during pregnancy.

 Skin Changes

 For many expecting moms, pregnancy can cause some challenging skin issues.
-The good news is the majority of these skin issues are temporary and will disappear after your baby is born.
+The good news is that most of these skin issues are temporary and will disappear after your baby is born.
 See this episode for a breakdown of symptoms, causes, prevention, and treatment of skin issues.

-You may be noticing some changes to the pigmentation in your skin.
-A stripe down the center of your belly called a linea nigra might appear in the second trimester and get darker as your pregnancy progresses.
+You may notice changes to the pigmentation in your skin.
+A stripe down the center of your belly called a linea nigra may appear in the second trimester and get darker as your pregnancy progresses.
 This is common, and it will fade after you have your baby.
 An increase in melanin production causes some expecting mothers to get melasma.
 Melasma creates dark patches of skin on the forehead, cheeks, nose, or upper lip.
 Sun exposure can make this more noticeable, so wear a hat or sunscreen to minimize the sun on your face.

 Bleeding Gums